 - 3/4 lb ramp leaves

-- After 5-14 days, Remove the jalapeno mixture and all the accumulated juices and cook on medium heat, covered, stirring occasionally until very soft and most of the juice has evaporated, about 30 minutes.
+- After 5-14 days, Remove the jalapeno mixture and all the accumulated juices and cook on medium heat, covered, working in a well ventilated area or with as many windows open as possible (the fumes will be near weapons-grade) stirring occasionally until very soft and most of the juice has evaporated, about 30 minutes.

-- Puree the pepper mixture in a highspeed blender until very smooth, drizzling in the oil to reduce friction in the blender blades, then pass through a chinois strainer and chill (optional).
+- Puree the pepper mixture in a highspeed blender until very smooth, drizzling in the oil to reduce friction in the blender blades, then pass through a chinois strainer and chill (optional, see note).

 Straining the hot sauceThis is so important I'm mentioning it twice.
 If you do not have a fine strainer, this is going to make a lot of sauce, as in 6 cups, so consider cutting the recipe in half.
 Straining the sriracha takes some work, but it's worth it for the smooth texture.